Gotland Sweden Travel Guide

 Most packed time, especially Visby.
 Prices for accommodation, transport, peak.
 Booking far in advance for ferries (with car) and accommodation is necessary.

-May, Early June, Late August, September.
+May, The Beginning of june, Late August, September.

 October-April.

-Cold weather, often windy and damp.
+Chilly weather, often windy and damp.
 Many tourist attractions, restaurants, shops outside Visby close or have limited hours.
 Boat and flight schedules reduced.
 Short daylight limits outdoor exploration.
 Not for beach activities or widespread cycling.

 May, June, and September for pleasant temperatures and fewer crowds.